Yefeng-Lin/dataplane-stack_doc/doc/user_guide/ssl_proxy.rst

         }

 .. note::
-        The https server ip address is used as the upstream server in ``nginx_proxy.conf`` file.
+        The https server ip address should be used as the upstream server in ``nginx_proxy.conf`` file.

-For more detailed usage on above NGINX configuration, refer to following links,
+For more detailed usage on above NGINX configuration, refer to the following links,

 - `nginx core functionality reference`_
 - `nginx http core module reference`_